myaaghubi/PHP-Frameworks-Bench/README.md

 You are allowed to use this plugin/project under the terms of the GNU General Public License version 2.

-Copyright (C) 2022 Mohammad Yaghobi
+Copyright (C) 2023 Mohammad Yaaghubi